The purpose and scope of this statement

 Ageas UK uses a wide variety of suppliers.
 Like most large businesses it engages with suppliers of facilities management services, such as catering and cleaning providers.
 As an insurer it also engages with suppliers of goods and repair services when customers’ property has been lost or damaged, and medical and assistance services when customers have suffered accident or injury.
 Ageas UK recognises that there is a risk that modern slavery and human trafficking may occur in supply chains of this nature.

-Ageas UK has procedures in place to enable employees to raise concerns about wrongful behaviour within its business, including in relation to ethical standards, without fear of reprisal.
+During 2018 Ageas UK had procedures in place to enable employees to raise concerns about wrongful behaviour within its business, including in relation to ethical standards, without fear of reprisal.
 These procedures are set out in the Whistleblowing Policy which is reviewed at least annually.
 Ensuring the independence, autonomy and effectiveness of the whistleblowing procedures in place, including those for the protection of staff raising concerns, is the responsibility of the Chair of the Audit Committee.

 Ensuring ongoing compliance

 Ageas UK has procedures in place to ensure ongoing compliance with the policies referenced in this statement.
 Adherence to the policies and applicable legislation and guidance is monitored by Ageas UK’s Compliance department.

 10 May 2019